johncoleman83/chicago-resource-hub/README.md

 * **JQuery**

-This is for the most part a vanilla JS application, that uses JQuery with material design integrations
+This is a vanilla JS application, using JQuery: https://api.jquery.com/

+* **requireJS**

+Packages are managed with `require.js`: https://requirejs.org/

 * **WordPress**